-When a test is reporting loss from a location that is difficult to trace, and doesn't appear on the path visualization associated with a specific node, the ThousandEyes team might request a TCP dump in order to attempt to isolate the loss.
+When a test is reporting loss from a location that is difficult to trace, and doesn't appear on the path visualization associated with a specific node, the ThousandEyes team might request a packet capture in order to attempt to isolate the loss.

-Generating a TCP dump is an internal command on all linux distributions.
 Basically what happens, is you bind the capture to a specific interface, and capture packets passing through that interface.
 The capture is run over a specific duration to get the required data.
 Typically, the ThousandEyes team will request a capture over a period of approximately 30 minutes, in order to capture all relevant information.
 Generating a packet capture on UNIX based systems is achieved running the command "tcpdump".
 This document will provide instructions for obtaining packet captures using either tcpdump or Wireshark.

 Determine which network interface to capture

 To start, you need to first identify which ethernet interface is being used to connect the machine to the network.
 In most cases, this will be eth0, but to check, run ifconfig on the host to identify the correct interface.